Great tips on

 Natural Herb Medicine

 You can either grow your medicinal herbs in containers or outside.
-Using raised beds and practicing the raised bed method as suggested in Patricia Lanza's book, Lasagna Gardening: A New Layering System for Bountiful Gardens: No Digging, No Tilling, No Weeding, No Kidding! will ensure healthy soil for successful growing for your medicinal organic gardening.
+Using raised beds will ensure healthy soil for successful growing for your medicinal organic gardening.

 Using the Herbs